Wishing you Merry Christmas, Happy Hanukkah and a happy new year!

 With Christmas coming, we always play a long iPod list of holiday songs.
 Our tastes run from traditional ones, like Bing Crosby’s “White Christmas,” Perry Como’s “O Holy Night” and Johnny Mathis’ “Christmas Song,” to Queen’s “Thank God It’s Christmas,” Elvis’ “Why Can’t Every Day Be Like Christmas?”, Run DMC’s “Christmas in Hollis,” and Sting’s “Gabriel’s Message.”
-But Kevin and I agree that our favorite is “Do They Know It’s Christmas?” by Band-Aid.
+But our favorite is “Do They Know It’s Christmas?” by Band-Aid.

 You might recall this was a song written and recorded in 1984 by several top English and Irish recording artists to help raise money for famine relief in Africa.
 “The record was released on November 29, and went straight to No. 1 in the UK singles chart, outselling all the other records in the chart put together.
 It became the fastest- selling single of all time in the UK, selling a million copies in the first week alone.
 It stayed at No. 1 for five weeks, selling over three million copies and becoming easily the biggest-selling single of all time in the UK,” notes Wikepedia.
 The video can be seen on YouTube.

 It’s a timeless song, about the timeless plight many African countries face.
 I think of it now as we try to help our hemophilia brothers in Zimbabwe, a country collapsing under economic duress.
-This is a beautiful country, filled with civil and peace-loving people, where literacy rate is 95% (meaning its people are educated) and which once served as the breadbasket of Africa.
+This is a beautiful country, filled with civil and peace-loving people, where literacy rate is 95% and which once served as the breadbasket of Africa.
 I was there a year ago at this time, and my visit has haunted me ever since.

 Now, in addition to the highest inflation rate in the world, and 80% unemployment, it suffers a devastating cholera outbreak.
 Cholera is a killer; it is transmitted through food and water, and can claim a victim within 24-48 hours through dehydration.
 If you’ve watched CNN, you will see how the disease has spread.
 Total U.S. humanitarian assistance to Zimbabwe’s food and health crisis is more than $226 million since October 2007, but the disease continues.
 The UN has reported a total of 13,960 cholera cases with 774 deaths since August 2008, affecting all provinces in the country.
 The actual death rate is said to be even higher than this reported number.